angelsevillamol/xai-parkinsons-cnn/README.md

 # Application of explanatory methods on CNN models for the diagnosis of Parkinson's disease
-Code for the Final Degree Project  experimentation "Application of explanatory methods on CNN models for the diagnosis of Parkinson's disease".
+Code for the Final Degree Project "Application of explanatory methods on CNN models for the diagnosis of Parkinson's disease".

 ## Introduction